 RallyGP Category: To obtain FIM points, a competitor must not have more than one (1) SP.
-If the competitor has more than 1 SP, this competitor can finish the Rally but will appear in the FIM classification with zero points.
+If the competitor has more than 1 SP, the organiser may allow the competitor to finish the Rally but will appear in the FIM classification with zero points.

 Rally2, Rally3 and Quad Categories: To obtain FIM points, a competitor must not have more than 25% SP from the total number of Selective Sections of the Rally, rounded up (example: 6 SS in total, 25% makes 1,5 rounded up to 2.
-If more than 2 SP, this competitor can finish the Rally but will appear in the FIM classification with zero points).
+If the competitor has more than 2 SP, the organiser may allow the competitor to finish the Rally but will appear in the FIM classification with zero points).